 I joined the gym a couple of weeks ago, and whilst my going has been sporadic at times I’ve managed a few classes with a bit of routine.
 Immediately it showed up in my blood tests; I’d been over exercising.
 To the naked eye there’s no tell-tale sign for this, again another proof that Eating Disorders are invisible.
 Every day is a challenge, and every day is a struggle.
 Today I struggled.

 After I sought to not eat my morning bagel and snacks, I decided that was it.
 It was back to my Anorexic ways.
 Id deleted food from my food diary that I’d planned today, and I increased my already high level of exercise.
-I let both my mother and boyfriend know.
+I let both my mother and then-boyfriend know.
 In my mind it was a decision that needed to be made.
-At the time I felt neither my boyfriend nor mother really understood or helped the situation.
+At the time I felt neither really understood or helped the situation.
 They didn’t make me feel better or worse, I was rekindling back with the extreme restriction and starvation of Anorexia.
 But as time went on, my decision began to bring me anxiety and unfortunately, I could feel my concentration at work falter and I’m really trying my hardest at work at the moment, so I felt disappointed in myself.
 I felt less than myself.
 I knew what I had to do and who I had to speak to.
 There’s been several setbacks before this one where I haven’t spoken to who I needed to and just continued to lower my calories in preparation for an extreme restriction, but this time, I called them.
 I rang Julia, my psychologist and asked to be called back after work.

 As I walked home, I tried to put my mind into a rational sense; I’ve not even gained a stone, the weight I’ve restored is necessary, my hair is stronger, my body is warmer, my bum no longer is flat, the shorts I bought today were SMALLER than the jeans I was wearing today which were a size smaller than the shorts anyway.
 I tried to fight back.
 And so, I did.
 Fast forward to after speaking to Julia, I managed to turn my thoughts around and eat what I’d planned previously for the day.
 Being proactive in recovery is important and it isn’t something that I usually participate too much in, but I won’t get anywhere if I keep allowing setbacks and irrational thoughts to sink in.